 Here we are, the beginning of the new dawn for mutantkind, in our last review we had a look into the House of X and Powers of X; both set up the groundwork for this new world for Charles and the other mutants.
 X-Men Issue #1 is different from what we’ve seen in the past few years, as described best by Adventures in Poor Taste’s review of this issue was a look into the domestic lives of mutants.
 To me, My X-Men!
 The review begins.

 Hickman does a great job with character interaction and showing off the Character relationships.
-But, he cannot take all of the credit for this, with the artistic team of Leinil Francis Yu and Inker Gerry Alanguilan, Colorist Sunny Gho have done a fantastic job in displaying the atmosphere; also capturing the darker tone of Storm and Cyclops’ dangerous mission at hand.
-With each page, it gives the reader a wary feeling of what is coming.
-The Mutants world isn’t perfect, but neither is our world in a way; Jonathan Hickman and his creative team sets up elements that are considered to be a fan-favorite, while keeping the characters grounded and relatable.
+But, he cannot take all of the credit for this, with the artistic team of Leinil Francis Yu and Inker Gerry Alanguilan, Colorist Sunny Gho has done a fantastic job in displaying the atmosphere; also capturing the darker tone of Storm and Cyclops’ dangerous mission at hand.
+Each page gives the reader a wary feeling of what is coming.
+The Mutants world isn’t perfect, but neither is our world in a way; Jonathan Hickman and his creative team set up elements that are considered to be a fan favorite while keeping the characters grounded and relatable.

 Thanks for reading!
 If you have any suggestions, news tips, or questions, email them to: firstname.lastname@example.org.